*** This course contributes to the Royal Society of Biology's Industry Skills Certificate

 Although no previous coding experience is required, attendees will be working on their own laptops and will be expected to install some programmes before the course.
 Any laptop or operating system is suitable.

 What does the course cover?

-In the ﬁrst half of the course we'll take you from zero to hero.
-Introducing Python and Jupyter Notebooks from the very basics through to writing simple functions.
-This will involve short tutorial alternated with practical and relevant exercises - all done through live coding.
+In the ﬁrst half of the course we'll take you from zero to hero at a gentle pace.
+Introducing Python and Jupyter from the very basics through to writing simple functions.
+This will involve short tutorials alternated with practical and relevant exercises - all done through live coding.

 In this part of the course we will cover variables, data types lists, loops and conditionals.
 Don't worry it will all become clear because we'll also cover built-in and on-line help.

 Plotting and Statistics in Python

 In the afternoon, we'll showcase some practical applications of Python.
 By introducing important modules (NumPy, SciPy, Pandas and Seaborn) we will cover how to read in datasets and carry out simple plotting and statistics on this data.
 This part of the course will be less hands-on but you will be provided with all the resources needed to practice after the course.

 Finally, we'll talk about how to use other people's code, write your own code and make them readable for other programmers (and your future self!).
 There will even be some time set aside for you to practice Python with your own or some provided example data.

 Attendees should be comfortable installing applications on their own laptops, details of which will be provided closer to the time.
 Any laptop or operating system is suitable.